Veliki Slap Waterfall

 Need Entry Tickets to Plitvice Lakes National Park?
 Buy Now

-What is unique about this waterfall in comparison with others in the Park is that while the other Plitvice waterfalls are formed by spilling of waters from upper to lower lake, the Veliki Slap was actually formed by the Plitvica Potok, the river which extends 3 km to the west of the fall.
+What is unique about this waterfall in comparison with others in the Park is that while the other Plitvice waterfalls are formed by the spilling of waters from the upper to lower lake, the Veliki Slap was actually formed by the Plitvica Potok, the river which extends 3 km to the west of the fall.

 The waterfall gets almost completely frozen in the winter forming a lovely giant ice sculpture – see it frozen in this video